Website Development Costs Involve More Than Just Development

 Hosting your website in the right environment and on the right server is the difference between long term success and pending disaster.
 Choosing the right host can produce faster page load speeds, improved search engine performance, and even support in critical situations.
 In most situations, a hosting provider should be selected based on the referral or suggestion of your chosen website developer.

-Hosting costs can range from $15 per year to hundreds of dollars per month or more.
+Hosting costs can range from $15 per year to $100’s per month or more.
 What will ultimately drive the hosting budget are the services and features you require.
 If you are planning an e-commerce website, plan on hosting being a significant monthly cost.
 A common price-point we see is approximately $30 to $50 per month.
 This includes services such as:

 CRITICAL: Website hosting may or may not offer email services.
 If you require email accounts with your domain name, be sure to mention it prior to the development process.